 LinkedIn Events helps organizations deepen relationships with target audiences by bringing their professional community together via a closed and invitation-driven event on LinkedIn.
 Think of it as a hub where you can build excitement leading up to your event, social chatter during your event and a persistent community after.
 How do LinkedIn Live & LinkedIn Events work together?
 LinkedIn Live and LinkedIn Events now also work together, allowing marketers to stream live video content directly to their LinkedIn Event attendees.
 For those approved for LinkedIn Live, the process is simple: create an event, indicate that it is "online-only," and on the day of the event, open your third party broadcast tool and select the event as the stream destination, rather than your organization's Page.
 All event attendees (and only event attendees) will be notified of the stream starting.
-Currently, third-party broadcast tools that integrate LinkedIn Live and LinkedIn Events include Streamyard, Restream, Wirecast and Socialive.
-Wowza is coming soon.
+Currently, third-party broadcast tools that integrate LinkedIn Live and LinkedIn Events include StreamYard, Wirecast, Restream, Socialive, and Switcher Studio.